 See how much more inclined you are to take immediate action on that task versus “Find a new desk?”

 The break down of the task and the action statement are key!

-Here’s one more example to make sure we’ve got it: “Social media metrics report.”
+Here’s one more example: “Social media metrics report.”

 “Social media metrics report” seems like a huge task (it is a huge task), and it involves multiple steps.
 Plus, there’s no specificity or call to action in the way it’s currently written.